abhimanyu0973/Anime-Face-Recognition/README.md

 I hosted my web application with cpu because torch with cuda is large in size and free membership of heroku does not support that size.

+## Finally
+I would try my best to make the app work on more number of characters and with a higher accuracy in the future.